shababom/GettingAndCleaningData/README.md

 Instructor - Jeff Leek

 #Overview
-This repo is the output of an assigned project from the Getting and Cleaning Data courser offered by Johns Hopkins via Coursera.
+This repo is the output of an assigned project from the Getting and Cleaning Data course offered by Johns Hopkins via Coursera.
 The project details and repo information are below.

 ##Instructions given for Project
 One of the most exciting areas in all of data science right now is wearable computing - see for example [this article](http://www.insideactivitytracking.com/data-science-activity-tracking-and-the-battle-for-the-worlds-top-sports-brand/) .
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.
 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: